qinguorui2001/tp/docs/team/qinguorui2001.md

 ### Project: TA<sup>2</sup>

-TA<sup>2</sup> is a desktop application designed for teaching assistants from the School of Computing (SoC) at the National University of Singapore (NUS) to manage student information and keep track of students’ assignment submissions.
+TA<sup>2</sup> is a desktop application designed for teaching assistants from the School of Computing (SoC) at the National University of Singapore (NUS) to manage student information and keep track of students’ assignment submissions.The user interacts with it using a CLI, and it has a GUI created with JavaFX.
+It is written in Java, and has about 20 kLoC.

 Given below are my contributions to the project.